hausen8/ColdEND32/README.md

    and push the fast mode switch.

 5) Uncomment (define) REMOTE_CTRL if you want to control your ColdEND32 system from the CNC controller with a 24V solid signal (must be connected to input #4).
+Please note that momentary switches are required!

 6) Flash your ColdEND controller and do a first check: